-The Company's results of operations for the three months ended March 31, 2011 and 2010 include share-based employee compensation expense totaling \$150,246 and \$116,270 respectively.
+The Company's results of operations for the three months ended March 31, 2012 and 2011 include stock-based employee compensation expense totaling \$59,815 and \$150,246 respectively.
 Such amounts have been included in the statement of operations in general and administrative and research and development expenses.
-No income tax benefit has been recognized in the statement of operations for share-based compensation arrangements as the Company has provided for a 100% valuation allowance on its deferred tax assets.
+No income tax benefit has been recognized in the statement of operations for stock-based compensation arrangements as the Company has provided for a 100% valuation allowance on its deferred tax assets.